 The Government of Canada has a list of helpful hints on which agencies you should contact, and how to contact each one.

 HEALTH AND SAFETY

 Where can I find advisories on food, drugs, medical services, natural health products and consumer products?

-Health Canada helps protect Canadians from potential health hazards by releasing warnings / advisories on food, drugs, medical devices, natural health products and consumer products.
+Health Canada helps protect Canadians from potential health hazards by releasing warnings and advisories on food, drugs, medical devices, natural health products and consumer products.

-How can I obtain information on Canada’s Parliament?
+How can I obtain information about Canada’s Parliament?